Tamseel476/HackerRank-Challenges/README.md

 # HackerRank-Challenges
-@shafay07 and I collaborate together on HackerRank Challenges.
+##  Shafay and I collaborate together on HackerRank Challenges.